Ficus Trees are probably the most admired, yet misunderstood -

 correspondingly large, so they weep heavily.
 In most cases, a formal shape is preferred.

-please give us a call - we can fix them -
+If your Ficus don't look like these - please give us a call - we can fix them -

 and get them to be the spectacular specimens your atrium or office or showroom deserves!